MichaelELeonard/NoSQL-Challenge/README.md

-Finally, the first five results in the database were checked to ensure that the changes were implemented correctly.
+The first five results in the database were checked to ensure that the changes were implemented correctly.
 The following code was used to ensure that the changes were made correctly:

 <img src="Pics/Update7.png" width="660" height="472">